mbari-org/mxm/docker/README.md

   </Location>
 ```

-Ans also the following, in particular to have a working
+And also the following, in particular to have a working
 graphiql interface (at http://tsauv.shore.mbari.org/pxs-graphiql)
 because latest available postgraphile docker image is still 4.0.1,
 which does not properly have references to js resources